dariooddenino/hooray/README.md

 - [ ] test it with one object only
 - [ ] implement the missing else part in the generator function
 - [ ] once everything is fine, cleanup
+- [ ] I need to check the left/right nullness handling

 I've wired a few more things, but initBuffers is crashing the app.
 I think I need all buffers to be filled?
 Weird though.